March 24, 2020 May 1, 2020

 What is the cost for the DSIA?

-The cost is $4000 per participant.
+The cost for the 2020 academy is $4800 per participant.

 When does the DSIA start and end?

 The start and end dates for the DSIA will be posted as soon as they are determined.

 What are the core hours for the training?

 Training sessions are held from 9:00 a.m. – 4:30 p.m.

 How often will I be away from my department?

 While the training schedule varies depending on the week, students can generally expect to be out of the office an average of 3 days per week.